enthought/sandia-data-archive/docs/source/quickstart.rst

     np.array([0., 0., 0., 0., 0.])

-The SDA format was designed with MATLAB in mind, and can store MATLAB objects as object records.
+The SDA format was designed with MATLAB in mind, and can store MATLAB objects as ``object`` records.
 These records cannot be written from Python, but they can be extracted (as dictionaries) and replaced.
 Given such a record, the :meth:`~SDAFile.update_object` can be used to update its contents. ::

     record = different_sda_file.extract("some object record")
     record['Some parameter'] = 10
     different_sda_file.update_object("some object record", record)

+Similarly, the :meth:`~SDAFile.update_objects` method is used to update ``objects`` records.